Universal groups of cellular automata: Questions

-It is open whether $\Aut(A^\Z)$ contains elements which are distorted in some finitely-generated subgroup.
+It is open whether $\Aut(A^\Z)$ contains elements which are distorted in some finitely generated subgroup \cite{CyFrKrPe18} (a related question is asked in \cite{KiRo90}).
 Note that if $G$ is finitely generated and $f \in G$ is distorted in a subgroup $f \in H \leq G$, then $f$ is also distorted in $G$.
-Thus, by our main result, we can use $\PAut(A)$ as the canonical subgroup, and state the problem equivalently without quantification over f.g. subgroups:
+Thus, by our main result, we can use $\PAut(A)$ as the canonical subgroup, and state the problem equivalently without quantification over f.g.\ subgroups: